 educating parents and care givers of refugee, displaced and disadvantaged children in the importance of play

 providing play equipment and play-based learning resources to organisations that support refugee, displaced and disadvantaged children.

 Refugee Children's Centres is an independent non-governmental organisation founded in 2016.
-We are currently awaiting registered charity status.
+We are currently in the process of becoming a registered charity.

-The organisation is run by a small Board of Trustees, a Director, a team of Coordinators and Advisers and in-field Volunteers - all of whom work as unpaid volunteers.
+The organisation is run by a small Board of Trustees, a Board of Directors, and a team of Coordinators, Advisers and in-field Volunteers - all of whom work as unpaid volunteers.

 In Refugee Children’s Centres we value happiness and wellbeing, respect and freedom of self-expression; everything we do is based on this.

 Happiness and wellbeing – to be able to smile, laugh and relax